pubnub/pubnub-mcp-server/resources/sdk_docs/swift_mobile-push.md

 ## Remove a device from all APNs2 channels

-Disable APNs2 push notifications from all channels registered for the specified device token.
+Disable APNs2 push notifications from all channels registered for a device token.

 ### Method(s)